Quests in Dungeons and Dragons: Stormreach Harbor

 During the winter months, a festivult is held in the Harbor and the landscape is magnificently transformed into an icy playground.

-The developers at Turbine, Inc. hit a home run with the adventure playground that is Stormreach Harbor.
-It has everything a player needs to search out some new friends to help each other solve challenging quests and become more powerful, or even fight each other for fun in the player vs. player arena.
+The harbor has everything a player needs to search out some new friends to help each other solve challenging quests and become more powerful, or even fight each other for fun in the player vs. player arena.

 What Brings Players to Stormreach Harbor?